Last updated: January 10, 2022

 So, what’s the best CRM to use with Mailchimp?

-If you want Mailchimp emails, but you’re not convinced that Mailchimp can carry your CRM duties just yet, what CRM should you use?
+If you want to use Mailchimp as your email marketing tool, but you’re not convinced that Mailchimp can carry your CRM duties just yet, what CRM should you use?

 You’ll obviously want a tool that offers tight Mailchimp-CRM integration, either natively or through a third-party integration.